licenseware/licenseware-sdk-v2/README.md

     component_type='summary'
 )

+# TODO raise component_id conflict
 # Register component to registry-service (to act as a first class citizen)
 ifmp_app.register_report_component(virtual_overview)

+# Component order is determined by it's position in the list
+report_components=[
+    virtual_overview
+]

 # Define a report wich holds one or more report components